Byreddy Rajasekhar Reddy: Early life and education

+Family

+His daughter Byreddy Shabari currently represents Nandyal Lok Sabha.

 Career

 He was an MLA & Cabinet Minister from Nandikotkur constituency in 1994 and 1999 with Telugu Desam Party.
 He lost election in 2004 and 2009 general elections.

 Rayalaseema Parirakshana Samithi

 He quit TDP in September 2012 and formed Rayalaseema Parirakshana Samithi (RPS).
-He has been opposing the bifurcation of the state, and is demanding separate Rayalseema, in case Telangana statehood is granted.
+He has been opposing the bifurcation of the state, and is demanding separate Rayalaseema, in case Telangana statehood is granted.

 He did various programmes to bring into focus the problems of Rayalaseema.
 He undertook a 4-month-long Tractor Yatra across the region, covering over 3000 kilometers.

 He started ground-level (village level) Bus YATRA program to bring into focus the problems of Rayalaseema from February 2016.

 He is launching a political outfit soon in Tirupathi.